The Penrose Property with a Cosmological Constant: Further Examples of the Penrose Property in Asymptotically Flat Spacetimes

-To prove this proposition, it will be useful to define the notion of the \textit{time of flight} along an endless curve \cite{PSW, PC}.
-In the definition below we will refer to the endpoints of an endless curve.
-By this we mean its endpoints on the conformal boundary of the compactified spacetime. \begin{definition} The \textit{time of flight} along an endless curve is the difference between the retarded time at the future endpoint of the curve, denoted $u_\infty$, and the advanced time at its past endpoint, denoted $v_\infty$.
+\begin{definition} The \textit{time of flight} along a curve with endpoints is defined to be the difference between the retarded time at its future endpoint, denoted $u_\infty$, and the advanced time at its past endpoint, denoted $v_\infty$.

-Note that the time of flight along a curve need not be finite or positive. \end{definition}
+Note that the time of flight along a curve need not be positive or finite (for example any timelike curve with future endpoint at $i^+$ would have infinite time of flight). \end{definition} For the Ellis-Bronnikov wormhole we use the retarded and advanced time co-ordinates $u=t-|r|$ and $v=t+|r|$ respectively.

-\textbf{Proof}: We will use the comparison method developed in \cite{PCMD} to compare the wormhole spacetime to Minkowski spacetime (which corresponds to setting $a=0$ in equation (\ref{eqn:wormholecompact})).
-The point $q$ is the point where all null geodesics from $p$ in the equatorial plne would end if we set $a=0$.